Amir5470/NovaIPtv/README.md

 NovaIPTV is designed to recreate the IPTV experience by bringing together not only live and on-demand content, but also enhanced personalization, sports integration, and interactivity.
 Unlike traditional IPTV platforms that stop at just providing a grid of channels or a simple playback screen, NovaIPTV introduces a layer of immersion and customization tailored to each user’s preferences.

-At its core, NovaIPTV provides users with the ability to log in securely and access content seamlessly from any Android .
+At its core, NovaIPTV enables users to log in securely and access content seamlessly from any Android device.
 Whether you’re looking to catch up on your favorite shows, explore the latest movie trailers, or keep an eye on live sports events, NovaIPTV centralizes all of this in a clean, intuitive interface.

 One of the standout features is **sports integration**.
 NovaIPTV allows you to pick your favorite teams across various sports and goes beyond basic score updates by adding dynamic feedback to your viewing experience.
 For example, if your chosen team wins, the platform celebrates with visual or audio effects to amplify the excitement.
-On the other hand, if your team loses, the interface reflects that with corresponding animations or sounds, creating a fun, game-like atmosphere that connects the platform directly to real-world results.
+On the other hand, if your team loses, the interface reflects this with corresponding animations or sounds, creating a fun, game-like atmosphere that directly connects the platform to real-world results.

 The **Favorites Page** ensures that your must-watch titles are always within reach, helping you save time browsing.
 In addition, **trailers** are built into the experience, so you don’t need to leave the platform to preview upcoming movies or shows.
 NovaIPTV also supports **custom themes**, giving users complete freedom to personalize the look and feel of the interface — whether you prefer a sleek dark mode, bright playful colors, or something that reflects your team’s branding.